Indictment: England and Wales

 In England and Wales (except in private prosecutions by individuals) an indictment is issued by the public prosecutor (in most cases this will be the Crown Prosecution Service) on behalf of the Crown, which is the nominal plaintiff in all public prosecutions under English law.

-This is why a public prosecution of a person whose surname is Smith would be referred to in writing as "R v Smith" (or alternatively as "Regina v Smith" or "Rex v Smith" depending on the sex of the Sovereign, Regina and Rex being Latin for "Queen" and "King" and in either case may informally be pronounced as such) and when cited orally in court would be pronounced "the Crown against Smith".
+This is why a public prosecution of a person whose surname is Smith would be referred to in writing as "R v Smith" (or alternatively as "Regina v Smith" or "Rex v Smith" depending on the sex of the Sovereign; Regina and Rex being Latin for "Queen" and "King" respectively and in either case may informally be pronounced as such) and when cited orally in court would be pronounced "the Crown against Smith".

 All proceedings on indictment must be brought before the Crown Court.
 By virtue of practice directions issued under section 75(1) of the Senior Courts Act 1981, an indictment must be tried by a High Court judge, a circuit judge or a recorder (which of these depends on the offence).

 As to the form of an indictment, see the Indictments Act 1915 and the Indictment Rules 1971 made thereunder.

 The Indictment Rules 1971 were revoked by the Criminal Procedure (Amendment) Rules 2007 (on the whole) incorporated into the Criminal Procedure Rules 2010.
 The form and content and the service of an indictment are governed by Rule 14 of the CPR 2012.
 Additional guidance is contained in the Consolidated Criminal Practice Direction Part IV.34.

-As to the preferring of a bill of indictment and the signing of an indictment, see section 2 of the Administration of Justice (Miscellaneous Provisions) Act 1933 and the Indictments (Procedure) Rules 1971 (S.I.
-1971/2084) made thereunder, as amended and modified by the Indictments (Procedure) (Amendment) Rules 1983 (S.I.
-1983/284), the Indictments (Procedure) (Amendment) Rules 1988 (S.I.
-1988/1783), the Indictments (Procedure) (Amendment) Rules 1992 (S.I.
-1992/284), the Indictments (Procedure) (Amendment) Rules 1997 (S.I.
-1997/711), the Indictments (Procedure) (Modification) Rules 1998 (S.I.
-1998/3045) and the Indictments (Procedure) (Amendment) Rules 2000 (S.I.
-2000/3360).
+As to the preferring of a bill of indictment and the signing of an indictment, see section 2 of the Administration of Justice (Miscellaneous Provisions) Act 1933 and the Indictments (Procedure) Rules 1971 (SI 1971/2084) made thereunder, as amended and modified by the Indictments (Procedure) (Amendment) Rules 1983 (SI 1983/284), the Indictments (Procedure) (Amendment) Rules 1988 (SI 1988/1783), the Indictments (Procedure) (Amendment) Rules 1992 (SI 1992/284), the Indictments (Procedure) (Amendment) Rules 1997 (SI 1997/711), the Indictments (Procedure) (Modification) Rules 1998 (SI 1998/3045) and the Indictments (Procedure) (Amendment) Rules 2000 (SI 2000/3360).